 - 14.6.3 Results are considered tied when the outcome is the same after applying above mentioned principles.
-Competitors whose results are tied will share equally between them the points which they would have received had they not been so tied. - 14.6.4 The altitude used in competition is specified in Section II. - 14.7 MEASURING (for events without logger scoring) - 14.7.1 Measurements by the measuring officials take precedence. - 14.7.2 Within 200m, tape/surveying, should be used.
-If there is reason to believe that a GPS measurement may be more accurate or safer for officials/crew than the tape/surveying, a GPS measurement shall be recorded. - 14.7.3 All marks outside 200m shall be recorded by GPS.
-In case of a goal selected by the competitor, the coordinates of the goal shall also be recorded by GPS.
+Competitors whose results are tied will share equally between them the points which they would have received had they not been so tied. - 14.6.4 The altitude used in competition is specified in Section II.

-14.8 TOTAL SCORES
+14.7 TOTAL SCORES

-- 14.8.1 The Total Score is the addition of the individual task scores. - 14.8.2 Where two competitors have equal total scores in the Event, the competitor with the smaller difference between his best and worst scores will be ranked higher.
+- 14.7.1 The Total Score is the addition of the individual task scores. - 14.7.2 Where two competitors have equal total scores in the Event, the competitor with the smaller difference between his best and worst scores will be ranked higher.

-14.9 NATION RANKING
+14.8 NATION RANKING

-- 14.9.1 Nations will be ranked according to the average total score (before rounding) of all competitors of the relevant NAC. - 14.9.2 The Nation Ranking requires a minimum of 4 NACs, each with at least 2 competitors scored in the event.
+- 14.8.1 Nations will be ranked according to the average total score (before rounding) of all competitors of the relevant NAC. - 14.8.2 The Nation Ranking requires a minimum of 4 NACs, each with at least 2 competitors scored in the event.